TheLord699/SideScrollerPython/README.md

 If you want to see hitboxes and other debug stuff write into terminal debugging = True

+You can drag entities with mouse but dont pickup item you are dragging

 This project is more of a showcase of different systems

 ![image alt](https://github.com/TheLord699/SideScrollerPython/blob/a9c685ae1db8d070a10e447c9e7f7f11895733ff/Title.png?raw=true)